Danielt212/ai-repo-feedback-python/example-report.md

 ## 📏 Commit Size

 The sizes of individual commits vary, with some large changes and others being smaller.
 For example, the commit that added Christmas Balls by Grigorios created a considerable change with 70 lines affected.
-In contrast, several of Diomidis Spinellis’s commits involve minor adjustments, which is good practice as it makes changes easier to review.
+In contrast, several of Diomidis Spinellis's commits involve minor adjustments, which is good practice as it makes changes easier to review.
 Ideally, all team members could aim for a mix of commit sizes to facilitate better tracking of changes while ensuring larger tasks are well documented.

 ## 💬 Commit Message Clarity